Sangkulirang

+Under consideration is a proposal to separate off the five districts in the northeast corner of East Kutai Regency to create a new Sangkulirang Regency (Kabupaten Sangkulirang) with its proposed capital at the town of Sangkulirang (Benua Baru Ilir District).

 Villages

-Sangkulirang is divided into the following fifteen villages (desa), listed below with their areas and their populations at the 2020 Census and according to the mid-2023 official estimates.
+Sangkulirang District is divided into the following fifteen villages (desa), listed below with their areas and their populations at the 2020 Census and according to the mid-2024 official estimates.